debitkarma/autohotkey/README.md

 This is a work in progress, but I saved it for later. **I do not currently use this.**

 You can use your numpad to quickly resize windows to fit regions in your screen.
 This is helpful because you can use this *alongside* Windows' PowerToys' FancyZones, effectively getting two layers.

+## To Do

+- Add animated gifs showing functionality